raphael-group/spatial_anomaly_detection/results/README.md

 `/simulation_anomaly_scores` contains the anomaly scores outputted by Sardine and other methods on the simulation data.

-`/visium_anomaly_scores` contains the anomaly scores outputted by Sardine and other methods on the
+`/visium_anomaly_scores` contains the anomaly scores outputted by Sardine and other methods on real data.

+In each case, "anomaly score" reviews to the output of each method that quantifies how anomalous a particular spot is.
+All methods output a score between 0 and 1, where 1 implies an anomaly.
+The data is stored as an array of length equal to the number of spots in the perturbed condition, where the indices represent the same order as the original data.